What are the most important things to know about Descovy?

 Descovy is a prescription medicine approved by the U.S.(FDA) for the following uses:

 - To treat HIV infection in adults and children who weigh at least 55 lb (25 kg).
 Descovy for HIV treatment is always used in combination with other HIV medicines.
 A health care provider helps people with HIV determine which other medicines can be used with Descovy.
-HIV medicines can’t cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives and reduces the risk of HIV .
+HIV medicines can’t cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
+HIV medicines also reduce the risk of HIV .

 - To reduce the risk of HIV infection in adults and adolescents who weigh at least 77 lb (35 kg), are HIV negative, and are at risk of getting HIV from sex.
 However, Descovy is not approved to reduce the risk of HIV infection from receptive vaginal sex because this use has not been studied in clinical trials.
 Using medicines to prevent HIV infection is called pre-exposure fact sheet on PrEP for more information, including information on who should consider taking PrEP. or PrEP.
 Descovy for PrEP should always be used in combination with safe sex practices, such as using condoms, to prevent other sexually transmitted infections.
 Read the HIVinfo